WiproOpenSource/openbdre/README.md

 * When the import job is complete start the *data load job*.

 # Optional Requisite
-## Airflow
+## Airflow Integration
 * For Airflow installation.
  - use http://repo.continuum.io/archive/Anaconda2-4.1.1-Linux-x86_64.sh link to download anaconda 4.1.
  - Run this shell script file.
 * Running Airflow
- - initialize the database
+ - Initialize the database

     ```shell
     airflow initdb
     ```

- - start the web server, default port is 8080
+ - Start the web server, default port is 8080

     ```shell
     airflow webserver -p 8080
     ```
 *  For starting the airflow UI use in the browser

     ```shell
     localhost:8080